Dedication for new Rohrer College of Business building set for Jan. 18 | More

 Please direct questions or comments to Dr. Hecht at ext 3577.

-Michael Bacani, Pallavi Chary, Justen Dowling, Hussain Haider, Sneha Kolla, and Luke Nichols-O'Neill will be the STEM Student Coordinators this year.
+Pallavi Chary, Justen Dowling, Tyler Gale, Hannah Hoag, Sneha Kolla, Jethro Medina, Luke Nichols-O'Neill, and Andrew Rocco will be the STEM Student Coordinators this year.
 This year we will need student help with the following items: (i) publicity for the Symposium; (ii) set-up for the Symposium the evening before the event; (iii) final set-up work on the morning of the Symposium; and (iv) clean-up immediately after the Symposium.

 The STEM Student Coordinators can be contacted by email.
 They can also be contacted by sending campus mail to the Biological Sciences Department in care of Dr. Gregory Hecht.